aarreedd/ARP-Defense/README.md

 ##CONTACT THE AUTHOR:

-Please feel free to contact the authors with any questions or comments. alreed13 at gmail OR sjcappella at gmail.
+Please feel free to contact the authors with any questions or comments. alan.william.reed at gmail OR sjcappella at gmail.